בס״ד - BS"D

 • The Inner Battle

 The Gemarah says that the First Bet Hamikdash was destroyed due to three sins - idol worship, forbidden relations, and bloodshed.
-The Second is due to one - Sinat Chinam or Baseless Hatred.
-The Chachamim say, that the sin of baseless hatred is equivalent to the three severe transgressions of the First Bet Hamikdash and was enough to destroy the Second.
-Today, I would like to concentrate on the issue of the Second Bet Hamikdash, since I believe there's a message that may be waiting for us to be discovered.
+The Second is due to one—Sinat Chinam, or Baseless Hatred.
+The Chachamim say that the sin of baseless hatred is equivalent to the three severe transgressions of the First Bet Hamikdash and was enough to destroy the Second.
+Today, I would like to focus on the issue of the Second Bet Hamikdash, since I believe a message may be waiting for us to discover.

 When Adam and Chavah were just created and resided in the Garden of Eden, they were given only one commandment - not to eat from the Tree of Knowledge.
-But as you know they did not pass that test, and the end result wasn’t that they have acquired all the bad character traits, but this also means that those bad character traits can now compete with the other traits - the good traits
+But as you know, they did not pass that test, and the result wasn’t that they had acquired all the bad character traits; it also means those bad character traits can now compete with the other traits—the good traits

 In the Haftorah of the Parashat Devarim, in Shabbat Chazon, it says: "Why do I need your numerous sacrifices? - says Hashem - I am satiated with elevation offerings of rams and the choicest of fattened animals; and the blood of the bulls and sheep and he-goats I do not desire.
-When you come to appear before Me - who sought this from your hand, to trample my courtyards?
+When you come to appear before Me, who sought this from your hand, to trample my courtyards?
 You shall not continue to bring a worthless meal-offering - incense of abomination it is unto Me; New Moon and Shabbat, calling of the assembly, I cannot accept untruthfulness from society.
 Your New Moons and your appointed festivals, My soul hates; they have become a burden upon Me that I am weary of bearing.
 And when you spread your hands in prayer, I will hide my eyes from you; even if you were to increase prayer, I do not hear; your hands are full of blood.
 Wash yourselves, purify yourselves; remove the evil of your doings from before My eyes; desist from doing evil.
 Learn to do good, seek justice, strengthen the victim, do justice for the orphan, take up the cause of the widow."

-The nation was deep in its evil ways, the hate flowed in all directions, along with animalistic behavior.
+The nation was deep in its evil ways, and the hate flowed in all directions, along with animalistic behavior.
 People were killing others with their rumors and words, destroying livelihoods and families, while totally neglecting the sanctity of the place they were in.
-To Hashem, and to many others it seemed like a WILD JUNGLE in HIS own House - The Bet Hamikdash.
+To Hashem, and to many others, it seemed like a WILD JUNGLE in HIS own House - The Bet Hamikdash.
 And this Hashem did not allow to continue - thus blood flowed - many were killed and many were taken captive when Hashem destroyed the Second Bet Hamikdash.

 In Yerushalmi, Masechet Yoma 1a, the Sages teach, "Any generation in which the Temple is not built, it is as if it had been destroyed in their times".